edkedk99/streamlit_sql/README.md

 - Set the dataframe to be displayed using standard sqlalchemy select statement, where you can JOIN, ORDER BY, WHERE, etc.
 - Add a column to show the rolling sum of a numeric column
 - Conditional styling if the DataFrame based on each row value.
 For instance, changing its background color
+- Format the number display format.
+- Display multiple CRUD interfaces in the same page using unique base_key.
+- Show *many-to-one* relation in edit forms with basic editing.
+- Log database modification to stderr or to your prefered loguru handler. (can be disabled)

 ### FILTER